afeld/computing-in-context/test.md

   print(lowest_country)
   ```

+- What's a choropleth map?
+Try explaining to someone who's never seen one before.
 - What are the different kinds of merges?
 Can describe through text and/or visuals.
 - How would you merge the following Dataframes?
 Write the code as best you can.